 The minimum you can lend is £20 if you choose loans yourself, meaning you need to lend perhaps £3,600 to spread the risks across 180 loans.

 If you use automated lending accounts, the minimum you can lend is £1,000, which you can expect to be spread across just 50 loans to begin with, although this will rise rapidly, because you re-lend repayments you receive.

 If you lend £2,000 in an automated account, you’re spread across 100+ loans, and for £5,000 you get 200+ loans.

 LendingCrowd’s lending products are available as IFISAs.

-Experts, journalists and bloggers who conduct research and write articles for 4thWay are subject to 4thWay's Editorial Code of Practice.
+The opinions expressed are those of the author(s) and not held by 4thWay.
+4thWay is not regulated by ESMA or the FCA.
+All the specialists and researchers who conduct research and write articles for 4thWay are subject to 4thWay's Editorial Code of Practice.
 For more, please see 4thWay's terms and conditions.

-The 4thWay® PLUS Ratings are calculations that were developed by professional risk modellers (someone who models risks for the banks), experienced investors and a debt specialist from one of the major consultancy firms.
-They measure the risks and rewards of losing money in scenarios up to a serious recession and a major property crash, and they assume you spread your money across lots of loans and rated P2P lending accounts or IFISAs.
-The rating is calculated using objective criteria that can be measured and improved on over time, although no rating system is perfect.
-Read more about the 4thWay® PLUS Ratings.
+The 4thWay® PLUS Ratings are calculations developed by professional risk modellers (someone who models risks for the banks), experienced investors and a debt specialist from one of the major consultancy firms.
+They measure the interest you earn against the risk of suffering losses from borrowers being unable to repay their loans in scenarios up to a serious recession and a major property crash.
+The ratings assume you spread your money across hundreds or thousands of loans, and continue lending until all your loans are repaid.
+They assume you lend across 6-12 rated P2P lending accounts or IFISAs, and measure your overall performance across all of them, not against individual performances.